Kwethukubonga/personal-site/README.md

 - Showcases academic journey, skills, and current projects.

 ## Features
-Home Page
+- Home Page
-Journey Page
+- Journey Page
-Community Page
+- Community Page
-Projects Page
+- Projects Page
-Academic Page
+- Academic Page
-Contact Me Page
+- Contact Me Page
-Code with comments for clarity

 ## Setup Instructions
 Download Visual Studio then download the repository as a ZIP file and extract it to a directory.